-EXSC-0148 Wellness and Fitness Center I
+EXSC-0148 WELLNESS AND FITNESS CENTER I

 "Wellness & Fitness Center" is a one credit hour graded exercise class.
 Participants exercise and attend seminars at the Wellness & Fitness Center for a minimum of 22 hours per semester.
-A minimum of 21-22 hours of exercise in the Wellness & Fitness Center to receive an A in this course.
-To earn a B the student must complete 17-20 hours.
-To earn a C the student must complete 13-16 hours.
-To earn a D the student must complete 10-12 hours.
-Students who earn less than 10 hours will receive an F grade.
 This course is designed specifically for the person who is interested in muscular flexibility.
 Students on financial aid can take this class two times.

-EXSC-0149 Wellness and Fitness Center II
+EXSC-0149 WELLNESS AND FITNESS CENTER II

 "Wellness & Fitness Center II" is a one credit hour graded exercise class.
 Participants exercise and attend seminars at the Wellness & Fitness Center for a minimum of 22 hours per semester.
-A minimum of 21-22 hours of exercise in the Wellness & Fitness Center to receive an A in this course.
-To earn a B the student must complete 17-20 hours.
-To earn a C the student must complete 13-16 hours.
-To earn a D the student must complete 10-12 hours.
-Students who earn less than 10 hours will receive an F grade.
 This course is designed specifically for the person who is interested in cardiorespiratory endurance.
 Students on financial aid can take this class two times.

-EXSC-0152-155 Personal Fitness
+EXSC-0152-155 PERSONAL FITNESS

-"Personal Fitness" is a two credit hour, graded exercise class.
-Participants exercise and attend seminars at the Wellness & Fitness Center for a minimum of 22.5 hours per semester.
-The student will be able to also complete The Wellness Workbook.
+"Personal Fitness" is a two-credit hour, graded exercise class.
+Participants exercise and attend seminars at the Wellness & Fitness Center for a minimum of 22 hours per semester.
+Students will also complete The Wellness Workbook.
 Participants can also take advantage of the full fitness assessment, nutrition analysis, body fat testing, and personal training for an additional fee.

 Students on financial aid can take this class four times as EXSC-0152, EXSC-0153, EXSC-0154 and EXSC-0155.